 HDYGT: Well you are going on and on, but…

 Richard Jay Parker: No… (breath intake) That’s the title.
 STOP ME.

 HDYGT: Oh – ha!
 I get it – that sounds hilarious!
 What’s it about?

 Richard Jay Parker: A global murderer called The Vacation Killer.
 He sends a spam email to a multitude of recipients describing a girl, tells them to forward it to 10 friends.
 If the e-mail ends up back in his inbox he won’t slit her throat.

-Richard Jay Parker: Not in any sense of the word.
+Richard Jay Parker: (dead stare) Not in any sense of the word.

 Richard Jay Parker: A writer has all kinds of characters running loose in their head – good and bad.
 For instance, my readers have said they like my main character, Leo, whose wife has gone missing, and they’re repulsed by Bookwalter, the pseudo serial killer.
 Leo reacts to events in the way that I would and Bookwalter…well, he only comes out to play when I’m sitting at a keyboard.

-Richard Jay Parker: (smiles) To my keyboard…to sit at it.
+Richard Jay Parker: (creepy smile) To my keyboard…to sit at it.
 You mind if I turn it on during your last questions?